purvasheth/MyBlog/content/myblog/advanced-git/index.md

 ---
 title: "Git: Correcting mistakes (stashing)"
 date: "2020-12-04"
-description: Git is daunting when you get started with it.
-You tend to face a fear of messing up like never before.
+description: Do you find git daunting when you have to run any command other than the common ones?
+Do you face a fear of messing up like never before?
 This blog series will help you fight that fear.
 ---

-Git is daunting when you get started with it.
-You tend to face a fear of messing up like never before.
+Do you find git daunting when you have to run any command other than the common ones?
+Do you face a fear of messing up like never before?
 This blog series will help you fight that fear.

 ![image](https://imgs.xkcd.com/comics/git.png)

-When we go wrong, we follow the procedure mentioned in the meme.
-Save our work and download a fresh copy.
-While this is a good "jugaad" (hack), it becomes tedious, and of course, there is a better solution.
+When we go wrong, we follow the steps mentioned in the meme, which include saving our work and downloading a fresh copy. 🙃 While this seems like a good "jugaad" (hack), it becomes tedious.
+However, there is always a better solution.

-Let's start with a simple command which will be useful in some scenarios.
+Let's start with a simple command which will be useful in some such scenarios.

 ### Stash

 A glance at what the [Pro Git](https://git-scm.com/book/en/v2) book written by Scott Chacon and Ben Straub says

 > Stashing takes the dirty state of your working directory — that is, your modified tracked files and staged
-> changes — and saves it on a stack of unfinished changes that you can reapply at any time (even on a different > branch).
+> changes — and saves it on a stack of unfinished changes that you can reapply at any time (even on a different branch).

-Right.
-Okay.
-So what does this mean? 🤔
+Right.....
+Okay......
+But, what does this mean? 🤔

-Well, a real-world analogy would help here.
+Well, a real-world analogy would be helpful here.

 Think of stashing as placing all your valuable changes safely in a box.
-When filling a box, you'll add new items on top.
+When filling a box, you add new items on top of each other.
 Similarly, changes of subsequent stashes get added on top like a stack.

 ![image](https://media1.giphy.com/media/YhlZFaFx04fYY/giphy.gif)